-With new opportunities for international registered nurses in the city limits of Charlotte, North Carolina, we got together with our US North Carolina Team to find out why Charlotte, “The Queen City”, is one of the best places to live and work in the US.
+Our new international registered nursing job opportunities in Charlotte, North Carolina, made us want to better understand from our Conexus nurses why Charlotte, “The Queen City,” is one of the best places to live and work in the U.S.

-Below are 10 reasons why our candidates will love this fast growing North Carolina city that still embraces its southern charm.
+Below are 10 reasons why our international nurses and medical technologists love this fast growing North Carolina city.

 1. Low cost of living and a thriving job market

-Whether you are a recently qualified registered nurse travelling to the US on your own, or you are moving to Charlotte with your family – the cost of living in Charlotte won’t break the bank.
+Whether you are a recently qualified registered nurse travelling to the U.S. on your own, or you are moving to Charlotte with your family – the cost of living in Charlotte won’t break the bank.
 According to PayScale, the cost of living in Charlotte is 5% lower than the national average.
 Plus, with the cost of housing below the national average too, Charlotte has one of the most affordable housing markets in the country.
-It’s no wonder Charlotte has become one of the most liveable cities in the United States.
-On top of that, the thriving job market in Charlotte means there’s opportunities to grow career wise!
+It’s no wonder Charlotte has become one of the most livable cities in the United States.
+On top of that, the thriving job market in Charlotte means there’s opportunities to grow your career.

 Carolina blue skies can be seen all year round in Charlotte, with mild weather through all 4 seasons and plenty of sun.
-The annual average temperature in Charlotte, NC is 61.5 degrees, bringing friendly winters, spectacular springs, festive summers and colourful falls.
+The annual average temperature in Charlotte, North Carolina is 61.5 degrees, bringing friendly winters, spectacular springs, festive summers and colourful falls.